 - A. The procedures used to conduct an arbitration hearing shall be determined by the arbitrator, with agreement of the Parties. - B. The Parties agree to follow these general guidelines: - 1.
 Both Parties shall be entitled to call and cross-examine witnesses before the arbitrator.
-All bargaining unit witnesses necessary for the arbitration will be on duty time, if otherwise in a duty status.
+All bargaining unit witnesses necessary for the arbitration will be on duty time.

 When necessary, management will change the scheduled bargaining unit witnesses so that they are on duty status during the arbitration hearing.
-Such schedule changes may be made without regard to contract provisions in Article 10, Hours of Work and Overtime.
+Such schedule changes may be made without regard to contract provisions in Article 14, Hours of Work and Overtime.

-- 2. The grievant will be granted adequate duty time to prepare for arbitration and shall be in duty time for the duration of the hearing. - C. The site of the arbitration normally will be the facility of the affected employee.
+- 2. The grievant will be granted adequate duty time to prepare for arbitration and shall be in duty time for the duration of the hearing. - 3.
+Both Parties shall be entitled to call technical advisors before the arbitrator.
+All bargaining unit technical advisors necessary for the arbitration will be on duty time. - 4.
+Observers may be permitted upon mutual agreement. - C. The arbitration may be at the location of the affected employee or through virtual methods with mutual consent.
 If either party wishes to have a change of venue from the Agency-provided facility, the requesting party is responsible for the fees and costs associated with the change. - D. The Parties will attempt to submit a joint statement of the issue or issues to the arbitrator.
 If the Parties do not agree to file a joint submission, each shall make a separate submission to the arbitrator and to the other party.
-The arbitrator shall determine the issue or issues to be heard. - E. The Parties will be entitled to submit post-hearing briefs (including rebuttal briefs) or closing statements.
-It is further agreed that all documents given to the arbitrator are also provided to the opposing party's representative at the sametime. - F. The arbitrator will be requested torender a decision within sixty (60) calendar days.
+The arbitrator shall determine the issue or issues to be heard.

+- E. The Parties will be entitled to submit post-hearing briefs (including rebuttal briefs) or closing statements.
+It is further agreed that all documents given to the arbitrator are also provided to the opposing party's representative at the same time. - F. The arbitrator will be requested to render a decision within sixty (60) calendar days.
 An arbitrator will not add to, subtract from, change or modify any provisions of this agreement.
 The arbitrator shall have full authority to provide a remedy appropriate to resolve the grievance, including but not limited to an award of back pay, restoration of leave or other benefits, interest, and reasonable attorney fees or other monetary or non-monetary make whole remedy to the extent authorized by controlling law and regulation.
 The arbitrator's decision shall be final and binding.
 However, either party may file an exception to the arbitrator's award in accordance with applicable law and regulation(s).
-Any dispute over the interpretation of an arbitrator's award shall be returned to the arbitrator for clarification.

-- G. The Parties agree to exchange witness lists.
+Any dispute over the interpretation of an arbitrator's award shall be returned to the arbitrator for clarification. - G. The Parties agree to exchange witness lists.
 Witness lists will be exchanged not later than fifteen (15) business days prior to the scheduled arbitration.
 The Employer will arrange to have all Employee witnesses available and confirm with the Union or Employee at least seven (7) business days prior to the hearing.
-If the Union discovers a witness after this timeframe, the Union will notify the Employer as soon as reasonably possible. - H. The time limits in this article may be extended by mutual agreement.
+If the union discovers a witness after this timeframe, the Union will notify the Employer as soon as reasonably possible. - H. The time limits in this article may be extended by mutual agreement.